Distributed Quantum Hypothesis Testing under Zero-rate Communication Constraints: Introduction

-Of particular interest is the scenario where at least one of the parties communicates classically at zero-rate to Charlie, in which case we denote $ \theta(\epsilon,\rho_{AB}, \tilde \rho_{AB})$ by $ \theta_{\mathsf{C}}(\epsilon,\rho_{AB}, \tilde \rho_{AB})$.
-For the general case, we characterize $ \theta_{\mathsf{C}}(\epsilon, \rho_{AB}, \tilde \rho_{AB})$ in terms of a multi-letter expression (see \eqref{eq:limitexplocstein}) involving max-min optimization of regularized measured relative entropy given the support condition $\rho_{A} \otimes \rho_{B} \ll \tilde \rho_{AB}$ holds.
-Here, the maximization is over the class of local measurements and the minimization is over a set of auxiliary quantum states whose marginals coincide with those of the tensor product state under the null hypothesis.
-Interestingly, the optimal exponent is achieved by a single bit classical communication each from Alice and Bob to Charlie.
-Moreover, we show via an example that the Stein's exponent with single qudit quantum communication each from Alice and Bob to Charlie can be infinitely better than $\theta_{\mathsf{C}}(\epsilon, \rho_{AB}, \tilde \rho_{AB})$ (see Example \ref{ex:zeroratecvsq} below).
-This exhibits an interesting dichotomy of sorts between the classical and quantum realm.

-The proof of our multi-letter characterization as usual involves establishing achievability (lower bound) and a converse (upper bound).
-For proving achievability, we consider a scheme where each encoder applies a sequence of identical local (composite) measurements acting on multiple i.i.d. copies of quantum state and communicates the measurement outcomes via an optimal zero-rate classical scheme.
+The proof of \eqref{eq:singletint} as usual involves establishing achievability (lower bound) and a converse (upper bound).
+For proving achievability, we consider a \textit{local scheme} where each encoder applies a sequence of identical local (composite) measurements acting on multiple i.i.d. copies of quantum state and communicates the measurement outcomes via an optimal zero-rate classical scheme.
+In fact, the optimal exponent is achieved by a single bit of classical communication each from Alice and Bob to Charlie.
 A key technical step in the analysis is to show that there exists an auxiliary quantum state with the same marginals as the tensor product state (on $n$-copies) under the null hypothesis which can induce an appropriate classical joint distribution at the output of a given projective measurement.
-For establishing the upper bound, we derive a non-asymptotic strong converse\footnote{Strong converse here refers to the optimal Stein's exponent being independent of the constraint, $\epsilon \in (0,1)$, on the type I error probability.} via a quantum version of the blowing-up lemma \cite{Ahlswede-Gacs-Korner-1976,Csiszar-Korner,Marton-1986} that we develop.
-The support condition $\rho_{A} \otimes \rho_{B} \ll \tilde \rho_{AB}$ arises as a consequence of the assumption required for the blowing-up lemma.
-The lower and upper bounds match asymptotically and characterize the Stein's exponent in terms of the desired expression.
-For establishing the converse bound in \eqref{eq:singletint}, we use the blowing-up lemma in conjunction with the pinching technique of \cite{Hayashi_2002}.
+For establishing the converse bound in \eqref{eq:singletint}, we leverage a novel proof technique based on reverse hypercontractivity of a quantum markov semigroup (QMS) \cite{Beigi-2020,Cheng-2021} in conjunction with the pinching technique of \cite{Hayashi_2002}.
+Notably, the proof technique leads to a second-order converse (see Lemma \ref{Lem:strong-converse-revhyp}) that goes beyond the setting of classical-quantum (CQ) states, for which a second-order converse in the positive rate setting was derived in \cite{Cheng-2021}.